-Challenge number Detail of challenge 1 Mental Health, social and emotional needs for a significant number of disadvantaged children.
+Challenge number Detail of challenge 1 Mental Health, social and emotional needs for disadvantaged children.
 2 Reading attainment and progress for disadvantaged pupils.
-3 EAL pupils who are eligible for PP, with poor language skills in years 2/3 (including Ukrainian refugees) 4 Attendance: specifically persistent absence.
-5 Impact of the pandemic upon the development of pupils in Early Years Foundation Phase: specifically with regards to Speech and Language; physical development (gross and fine motor) interpersonal and social skills.
+3 EAL pupils who are eligible for PP, with poor language skills in years throughout the school, (including Ukrainian refugees) 4 Attendance: specifically persistent absence.
+5 Ongoing impact of the pandemic upon the development of pupils in Early Years Foundation Phase: specifically with regards to Speech and Language; physical development (gross and fine motor) interpersonal and social skills.